-Advantages Disadvantages Sale of assets that have risen in price less than others).
-Sell high e (or fallen × Chasing a falling market (buying assets that have further to fall) Purchase assets that have fallen in risen less than others).
-Buy low orice (or × Sell out of a rising market (selling assets that have further to rise) Avoids significant drift of asset allocation ation × Ignores economic indicators Avoids unintended losses due to this s drift × Potentially ignores common sense Locks in gains (selling prices that had ve risen in × Trading leads to transaction costs price) The time lag between calculating the Clear process for cashflow manager nent (use rebalancing and implementation cashflow to rebalance) × The time taken for governance, monitoring and Avoids 'emotion' in assessing asset (mechanical process to buying and selling) volatile conditions can lead to excessive trading
+Advantages Disadvantages Sale of assets that have risen in price (or fallen less than others).
+Sell high Chasing a falling market (buying assets that have further to fall) Purchase assets that have fallen in price (or risen less than others).
+Buy low Sell out of a rising market (selling assets that have further to rise) Avoids significant drift of asset allocation Ignores economic indicators Avoids unintended losses due to this drift Potentially ignores common sense Locks in gains (selling prices that have risen in Trading leads to transaction costs price) The time lag between calculating the Clear process for cashflow management (use rebalancing and implementation cashflow to rebalance) × The time taken for governance, monitoring and Avoids 'emotion' in assessing asset classes implementation of the strategy (mechanical process to buying and selling) Volatile conditions can lead to excessive trading